 “Worrying does not empty tomorrow of its troubles.
 It empties today of its strength” – Corrie Ten Boom

-Linda, a co-worker at my day job, gave me a bookmark with this quote on it.
+A co-worker at my day job, gave me a bookmark with this quote on it.
 It perfectly reflects what living in the present does for us.
-Most of what we worry about NEVER comes true.
+Most of what we worry about will NEVER come true.
 Instead, it just makes us inattentive to all the goodness we have now.
 Worrying about events that happened in the past are just drains on our time in the present.
 They’re PAST, done with, over, worrying about them now is useless.

 5. Limit Information Overwhelm